 Finding the best file hosting service is very important if you want to keep your valuable data safe.

-Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops has actually decreased on average.
+Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops have actually decreased on average.

 Internal computer drives are now faster than ever and physically smaller than in years past.
 However, the latest solid-state drives (SSD) in middle of the range laptops now typically have a capacity of around 256GB compared to the slower but larger 1TB hard disk drives (HDD) you would’ve found as standard a few years ago.